The Wellington region is at Alert Level 2. Massey COVID-19 information.

 Peer review can take many forms.
 There are two main types of peer review: formative and summative.
 Formative reviews are focused on gaining information for the purposes of the ongoing improvement of teaching and course design.
 Summative reviews have a particular endpoint in mind and mainly focus on the demonstration of quality in support of processes such as promotion and programme evaluation.

 • Paper Design Review before a paper or course is taught;• Focused Teaching Review on some aspect of the course during paper delivery;• Comprehensive Review of all aspects of teaching and course design before, during and after the paper is offered.

 Most peer reviews will adopt a light course design approach.
 However, focused peer reviews can be conducted on any aspect of teaching, including small group teaching, studio teaching, laboratory teaching, lecturing, assessment, and so on.
 Within these categories focused peer reviews may give a particular emphasis to quite confined areas such as the effective questioning in a classroom setting or the use of a discussion forum in online teaching.
 Comprehensive peer reviews provide an opportunity to comment on the ways in which various dimensions of teaching and course design are brought together to support effective practice.

 Participation in Peer Review

 The fundamental principle of academic ownership of peer review does not mean that the process is optional as the continuous enhancement of teaching quality is a professional responsibility of all staff.
-To support a culture of quality there is an expectation that all staff participate in regular scholarly peer review of their teaching and paper design—as both reviewer and reviewee.
+To support a culture of quality there is an expectation that all staff participate in regular scholarly peer review of their teaching and course design—as both reviewer and reviewee.
 Peer review of teaching is a key part of the University’s wider quality enhancement framework.
-Importantly, the number of papers which have undergone peer review on an annual basis is used as an institutional quality indicator.
-Currently this information is collected through the Stream Completion Checklist.

 Frequency of Peer Review